SanjeetDutt/Technology-Stack/LLD/006 SOLID Principle.md

 ```

 There is no direct dependency of sparrow class and FlyingBehaviourA.
 Whenever sparrow class is initiating, we can say which flying behaviour Sparrow should follow.

+# Summary
+- SOLID PRINIPLE
+	- S = Single responsibility
+		- Every class should have only 1 responsibility
+	- O = Open close Principle
+		- Open for extension
+			- adding new feature
+		- close for modification
+			- Should not required a good amount of changes
+	- L = Liskov's Substitution
+		- Behavioural sub typing
+		- some standards on signature
+		- Child should have all behaviours from the parent
+	- I = Interface Segregation
+		- Define the way how interface should design
+		- 1 interface should have one behaviour
+	- D = Dependency Inversion
+		- 2 class should not depend on each other
+		- Related to coupling
+		- Their should be some interface in between